 - The sugar-free syrups have a slight aftertaste

-Nutritionally speaking, the Starbucks Iced Skinny Latte is just okay.
-For a tall (12 ounce) with non-fat milk, it has about 60 calories.
+Nutritionally speaking, a tall (12 ounces) Starbucks Iced Skinny Latte with non-fat milk has about 60 calories.
 It also has about 8 grams of sugar, which is about par for other "sugar-free lattes" available on the market.

 Starbucks Iced Skinny Latte vs. McDonald's Sugar-Free Vanilla Coffee

-Ultimately, the Starbucks Iced Skinny Latte is a decent product, but it does not overtake another popular sugar-free favorite drink - McDonald's Sugar-Free Vanilla Coffee.
-Though it's a favorite, the ingredient list for this drink may give you pause.
+The Starbucks Iced Skinny Latte rivals another popular sugar-free favorite drink, the McDonald's Sugar-Free Vanilla Coffee.
+Though it's popular, the ingredient list for this drink may give you pause.
 Specifically, McDonald's Sugar-Free Vanilla Coffee lists the following ingredients on its website: